Joseph Babad: Works

-The work is noted for its technique of isolating legal concepts through the use of uncommon test cases, such as whether a hermaphrodite is obligated in the mitzvah of "be fruitful and multiply."
+Minchat Chinuch focuses on conceptual analysis, and does not present practical conclusions.
+It is noted for its technique of isolating legal concepts through the use of uncommon test cases, such as whether a hermaphrodite is obligated in the mitzvah of "be fruitful and multiply."
 This feature of the book makes it a useful starting point in conceptual analysis of talmudic topics.
+Many subsequent commentaries were then written on the Minchat Chinuch.

+Other works by Rabbi Babad include: